Uberspace/lab/source/guide_postgresql.rst

 Updates
 =======

-The update process has some dependencies.
-Especially the free available space of your Uberspace, because the update process will take temporary ca. the same capacity of your existing data.
+The update process has one dependency, the free available space of your affected Uberspace.
+Because the update process will take temporary ca. the same capacity of your existing PostgreSQL instance data for a local backup.
+After the data migration the backup will be deleted and you will have the same capacity situation as before.

 Step 1 - Check the Database Volume
 ----------------------------------